ProteinsWebTeam/pfam-docs/docs/searching-pfam.rst

   Example of browsing the Pfam database.
 A paginated list of all available Pfam entries is displayed.
   A **Search box** is available in the table header, next to the Download button.
-  A **Search box** is available in the table header, next to the Download button.

 2. After selecting `Search + By text <https://www.ebi.ac.uk/interpro/search/text/>`_, a text box is displayed.